Have you ever found a wasp nest hanging from a tree branch, and wondered how wasps make nests in trees?

 When the young worker wasps emerge from the these new nest cells, they will take over the process of nest building and foraging for food for the young (during which, the wasps will help with pollination of flowers and plants, of course!).

 The fact that this is a social wasp nest means that at its peak, there will be a few thousand very busy wasps, all helping to maintain the colony.

 Below is an image showing the amazingly precise, hexagonal cells, but I have a page dedicated to this question, see: the structure of a social wasp nest.

-There again, the enchanting potter wasp has a different method of nest construction - watch the video of this beautiful little wasp below, as she gathers mud, creates neat little pots in which to lay her eggs, then disguises them with more mud:
+The enchanting potter wasp has a different method of nest construction - watch the video of this beautiful little wasp below, as she gathers mud, creates neat little pots in which to lay her eggs, then disguises them with more mud:

+However, of those wasps which do create aerial nests in trees, some are more spherical in shape, whilst others appear more elongated.
 To see a variety of different forms, see my general page about wasp nests.

 It is my honest view, and based on personal experience and feedback from multiple visitors that generally, an aerial wasp nest should not cause a problem if it is left alone, and not aggravated.